singlerider/command_center/README.md

 Click "Add Credentials" and generate an API Key (Server Key) and an OAuth 2.0 Client ID (Other)

-Download your generated clien_secret json file and rename it to "client_secrets.json" then place it in your project's root directory - PyDrive looks for this specific file in this specific place.
+Download your generated client_secret json file and rename it to "client_secrets.json" then place it in your project's root directory - PyDrive looks for this specific file in this specific place.